MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/index.md

 >
 > It is provided to give you an early look at an upcoming feature and to allow you to provide feedback while it is still in development.
 >
-> Access to this feature is restricted to select **Titles**.
+> Access to this feature is restricted to select titles.
 If you are interested in trying it, you can request access by submitting a ticket on [support.playfab.com](https://support.playfab.com/hc/en-us/requests/new).

-**PlayFab UGC** is a new premium feature for assisting **Titles** that want to build **User Generated Content** systems for their games.
-It’s a full set of **APIs** that allow for **Content** creation, upload, search and simple moderation scenarios.
+**PlayFab UGC** is a new premium feature for assisting titles that want to build user generated content systems for their games.
+It’s a full set of **APIs** that allow for content creation, upload, search and simple moderation scenarios.
 It's designed to provide out-of-the box capabilities that normally require a bit of custom work and service expertise to accomplish.

 ## Early Access